José María Bravo: Second World War

-He was imprisoned in the refugee camps at Gurs and Argelès-sur-Mer in southern France until fleeing to the Soviet Union, where he resumed his studies at Járkov (Ukraine), until the invasion of the Soviet Union in 1941.
-He tried to join the Red Air Force but the Soviet commanders declined to take Spanish pilots, so he had to join a unit of miners and nighttime saboteurs operating in the Azov area.
-In 1942, he was accepted into the VVS along with several other former Republican pilots and participated in the defense of the Baku area during the Battle of the Caucuses.
-In 1943, he led the aerial escort for Stalin in his trip to Tehran for the Teheran Conference.
-In 1948, he was demobilized.
+Following the invasion of the Soviet Union in 1941, Bravo tried to join the Soviet Air Forces (VVS).
+He was initially unable, as the VVS did not accept foreign aircrew; instead, Bravo served with Soviet ground forces, in a unit laying mines and carrying out sabotage, in the Azov area.

+In 1942, the VVS accepted several former Spanish Republican pilots, including Bravo.
+He served initially in the Caucasus campaign.
+He again flew the I-16 Mosca – this time, the much-improved Type 17 variant.
+Bravo also received special training in night operations.
+He served in various postings, flying fighters including the Hawker Hurricane, Supermarine Spitfire and Curtiss Kittyhawk.

+By late 1943, Bravo was in command of an independent fighter squadron, which was entrusted with a wide range of missions.
+One of these sorties was the escort of two passenger planes to Iran – the passengers were later revealed to include Josef Stalin, travelling to a historic summit meeting with other Allied leaders (November-December 1943).

+Bravo remained in the VVS until 1948, when he was released from service.

 Return to Spain

 After leaving the VVS he went to Moscow, where he worked at the Instituto Pedagógico de Idiomas teaching Spanish.
 In 1960, he returned to Spain without too much trouble from the Franquist authorities due to his past as a Spanish Republican combatant and his residence in the Soviet Union.
 From 1976, he helped found the Asociación De Aviadores de la República (ADAR) to obtain recognition for the military service of Spanish Republican aviators.
 This having been achieved, in 1978, he was named a colonel in the Ejército del Aire, with all associated privileges.
 Since then he collaborated with the Fundación Infante de Orleans, especially in its project to acquire an I-16.
 He continued to attend aerial demonstrations until his death in Madrid at the end of 2009.